 Arts & Humanities Council's Hardesty Arts Center

-The new 42,000-square-foot Hardesty Arts Center opened in December 2012.
+The 42,000-square-foot Hardesty Arts Center opened in December 2012.
 The facility offers classrooms, gallery and studio space to promote the Arts & Humanities Council's arts education programs.
 The center offers local artists opportunities for professional growth, as well as to enhance regional, national and international partnerships for the cultural benefit of Tulsa.